sccn/sccn.github.io/Graveyard/Statistics.md

 to provide confidence intervals around the effects, mostly for illustrations.
 Beyond controlling the type I error, I think we should look at effect sizes more carefully.
-I've been working on porting some of Wilcox's R code to Matlab, with very interesting results - currently working on a paper in which I apply non-parametric (robust and informative!) measures of effect sizes to face and object ERPs.
+I've been working on porting some of Wilcox's R code to MATLAB, with very interesting results - currently working on a paper in which I apply non-parametric (robust and informative!) measures of effect sizes to face and object ERPs.
 The new tools will be released in LIMO eventually.